840 Naval Air Squadron

 840 Naval Air Squadron (840 NAS), also referred to as 840 Squadron, was a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
 It was last operational during World War II, operating with Fairey Swordfish.

-After gathering in HMS Raven, RNAS Eastleigh, Hampshire, a month prior, the squadron was established in Jamaica, at HMS Buzzard, RNAS Palisadoes, in June 1942, as a TBR squadron before relocating to Miami in September.
+After gathering in HMS Raven, RNAS Eastleigh, Hampshire, a month earlier, the squadron was established in Jamaica, at HMS Buzzard, RNAS Palisadoes, in June 1942, as a TBR squadron before relocating to Miami in September.
 They joined HMS Battler in December and landed at HMS Asbury, RNAS Quonset Point.
 Subsequently, the squadron boarded HMS Attacker to provide anti-submarine support for a convoy heading to the UK, disembarking at HMS Landrail, RNAS Machrihanish in April 1943.
 In May 1943, the squadron took on MAC-ship duties, initially serving on the MV Empire MacAndrew starting in July, but was disbanded in August 13, to become 'M' Flight of 836 Naval Air Squadron.

 History

 Torpedo, bomber, reconnaissance squadron (1942-1943)

 On 4 May 1942, the nucleus of 840 Naval Air Squadron gathered at RNAS Eastleigh (HMS Raven) in Hampshire to prepare for their journey to Kingston, Jamaica.
 The squadron was set to officially establish itself at RNAS Palisadoes (HMS Buzzard) in Kingston, on 1 June, functioning as a torpedo bomber reconnaissance unit under the command of Lieutenant(A) L.R.
 Tivy, RN.